 Some of the functions above are not legally permitted in some countries, or only under certain conditions.
 In Germany, for example, you usually need explicit consent to send emails (Double-Opt-In).
 You should also be careful with customer segmentation.
 Clarify these points with your law firm.

-While not as comprehensive, similar extensions are also available for MailPoet, the newsletter plugin for WordPress.
+By the way, similar extensions are also available for MailPoet, the newsletter plugin for WordPress.
+Although not quite as comprehensive.

-Selling products in a subscription model is made possible with WooCommerce Subscriptions.
-In regular WooCommerce, you can't collect automatically recurring payments.
-You would need to do this if you sell software with monthly fees, additional services, or regular deliveries.
+Selling products in a subscription model is possible with WooCommerce Subscriptions.
+Because in the standard of WooCommerce it is not possible to automatically collect recurring payments.
+You need such payments if you sell software with monthly fees, other services or regular deliveries.

 Here's a selection of the tasks made possible with this plugin: